aaronhma/algorithms/math/algebra/tips.md

 > #### Checking your work.

 **When solving math problems, STAY ORGANIZED.** It helps with checking your work.
 When checking your work, remember to **USE A DIFFERENT STATEGY THAN THE ONE YOU USED TO SOLVE THE PROBLEM** (so you don't make the same mistake that you possibly might have made again when solving the problem).
 Also, re-read the problem and make sure that you are computing the correct answer.
+While taking the AMC or MATHCOUNTS, make sure that your answer makes sense!

 7. **Tip #7:**